concise-ee/k8s-ws/README.md

 ## Step 3: Create deployment

-Let's create a deployment, specifying pods (instances) count, liveness/readiness probes and update stragegy.
+Let's create a deployment, specifying pods (instances) count, liveness/readiness probes and update strategy.

 Configure k8s context and namespace to be used for following commands (to avoid passing `--context` and `--namespace` with each following command)